avaneev/prvhash/README.md

 The commented out `Ctr++...` instructions can be uncommented to check the period increase due to sparse entropy input.
 You may also notice the `^=h`
 instructions: PRVHASH supports feedback onto itself (it's like hashing its own output).
-This operation, which can be only applied to the last parallel element, maximizes the achieved PRNG period.
+This operation, which can be applied to any parallel element, maximizes the achieved PRNG period.

 ```
 #include "prvhash_core.h"